-This course provides advanced study in grammar, writing and research techniques and styles.
+Units: 3When Offered: As offeredThis course provides advanced study in grammar, writing and research techniques and styles.Grade Type: Letter Grade

 ENG 501 - Critical Theories and Traditions

 Students will become familiar with critical literary trends and traditions from the classic to the contemporary.
 A sequential survey of classical traditions will begin with Plato and move through literary criticism as practiced in the Renaissance, Romantic and modern eras.
 Contemporary trends will include Marxist criticism, formalism, structuralism and semiotics, post structuralism, feminist literary criticism, and reader-response criticism.
 Issues of canonicity and authorial intent will also be discussed.